Strengthen your application to graduate or professional school!

 The application for admission to the Master of Science degree program in Microbiology and Immunology should be submitted online through the Graduate Program in Biomedical Sciences.

 Applicants will be admitted on a competitive basis.
-If you are interested in applying, please contact the Program Director, Dr. Honer zu Bentrup, at her email address below.
+If you are interested in applying, please contact the Program Director, Dr. Höner zu Bentrup (she/her/hers), (MIIM_MS@tulane.edu) for any questions.

 To apply, please use the online application forms:

-In addition to the online application form, you will need three letters of recommendation, copies of your official transcripts and a personal statement.
-Official transcripts (undergraduate institutions, GRE, MCAT/DAT (pdf of score page for the latter) and TOEFL/ETS) may be submitted electronically through the application site, sent e.g. via Interfolio, or directly through the institution, or mailed directly to the following address:
+In addition to the online application form, you will need three letters of recommendation (at least two of those should be from someone who can evaluate you academically), copies of your official transcripts, a CV or resume, and a personal statement.
+Official transcripts (undergraduate institutions, GRE, MCAT/DAT (pdf of score page for the latter) and TOEFL/ETS) should be submitted electronically through the application site.
+Alternatively, they can be sent e.g. via Interfolio, or mailed directly to the following address:

 Department of Microbiology and Immunology, Box 8638